-- a. academic year: the period beginning on 1 September and ending on 31 August of the following calendar year; - Admissions Board: the committee that assesses, on behalf of the dean (UvA), whether a candidate meets the requirements for admission to the Master's degree programme of his/her choice.
-If there is no Admissions Board appointed for the degree programme, the Examination Board (within
+b.
+Admissions Board: the committee that assesses, on behalf of the dean (UvA), whether a candidate meets the requirements for admission to the Master's degree programme of his/her choice.
+If there is no Admissions Board appointed for the degree programme, the Examinations Board c.
+COBEX: Examination Appeals Board (Dutch: College van Beroep voor de